 Hunting for a job is all about standing out.
-With the ability to search and apply for jobs online, one position could get hundreds of applicants.
+But that’s difficult when online postings often get hundreds of faceless applicants.
 If you want a chance to get called for an interview, then you need to leave a good impression on the employer.

 One way to distinguish yourself from the other candidates is with a video resume.
-Creating a video lets you show some of your personality, as well as your skills and experience.
-In this guide, we’ll give you some of our top tips for making a video resume, plus excellent examples of video resumes to help inspire you.
+A video resume shows your personality, skills and experience all at once.
+Let’s go over top tips for making a video resume, plus excellent examples of video resumes to help inspire you.

 Why would you need a video resume?